 Dependency Hell and using unreleased (beta or internal) code.

-Dependency Hell is when you type cabal update && cabal install and cabal informs you it can't install the packages, even though your package specifications are correct.
+and cabal informs you it can't install the packages, even though your package specifications are correct.

 Ever since the Bundler Ruby tool matured, I have never once been on a Ruby project where the libraries could not be immediately installed.
 This is what Haskell is competing against, and we shouldn't settle for less.